morungos/morungos-sveltekit/src/lib/content/posts/2022-09-05-scots-proverbs.md

 title: 'Announcing @ScotsProverbBot: AI for Scots proverbs'
 author: Stuart
 card: 'slidey0131.jpg'
+card_alt: "A lovely mountainous landscape in Scotland, crags in front, looking down to buildings on a lochside in the distance"
 summary: >-
   A new Twitter bot, to generate Scots proverbs.
-excerpt: |-

-image: '/img/posts/slidey0131.jpg'
-image_description: "A lovely mountainous landscape in Scotland, crags in front, looking down to buildings on a lochside in the distance"
 ---

 For quite some time, I've been fascinated by the language of inspirational quotes